timescale/docs/use-timescale/continuous-aggregates/migrate.md

 <Highlight type="warning">
 There are known issues with `cagg_migrate()` in version 2.8.0.
-Upgrade to version 2.8.1 or above before using it.
+Upgrade to version 2.8.1 or later before using it.
 </Highlight>

 ## Configure continuous aggregate migration